 From the Deputy Vice-Chancellor (Research)

-“The University of Melbourne is Australia’s leading collaborative institution, and our reputation is grounded in our outstanding contributions to research.
+“The University of Melbourne is Australia’s leading collaborative institution, with a reputation grounded in outstanding contributions to research.
+That research is a global magnet for prospective students, graduate researchers, academics and partners.

 Our talented and diverse community is enabled through our culture of innovation and collaboration, the diversity of our research across disciplines and our shared ambition to create great research which changes lives for the better.”